We Are Workers’ Lawyers.

 4. » Family & Medical Leave Act (FMLA)

-Family & Medical Leave Act (FMLA)
+Frequently Asked Questions About The Family And Medical Leave Act (FMLA)

 The Family and Medical Leave Act allows eligible employees of a covered employer to take job-protected, unpaid leave, or to substitute appropriate paid leave if the employee has earned or accrued it, for up to a total of 12 workweeks in any 12 months.

 Any employer that employs 50 or more employees for each working day during each of 20 or more calendar workweeks in the current or preceding calendar year.
-The 50 employee requirement includes employees at all locations within a 75 mile radius.
+The 50 employee requirement includes employees at all locations within a 75-mile radius.

-1. Work for a covered employer.
+• Work for a covered employer.

-3. Work at least 1250 hours during the 12 months prior to the start of FMLA leave.
 If accurate records of the number of hours worked by the employee are not maintained by the employer, the employer bears the burden of showing the employee has not worked the requisite hours.
 If the employer can not prove otherwise, the employee is deemed to meet this test.

-2. Placement of a child with the employee for adoption or foster care
+• When there is a placement of a child with the employee for adoption or foster care

-3. Employee is needed to care for a family member (child, spouse, or parent) with a serious health condition.
+• When the employee is needed to care for a family member (child, spouse, or parent) with a serious health condition.

-4. Employee’s own serious health condition makes the employee unable to perform the functions of his or her job.
 A serious health condition involves inpatient care, continuing treatment by a health care provider, or a period of incapacity greater than three consecutive calendar days accompanied by treatment two or more times by a health care provider or treatment by a health care provider on at least one occasion resulting in a regimen of continuing supervised treatment.

 In certain cases, this leave may be taken on an intermittent basis rather than all at once, or the employee may work a part-time schedule.